framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 This is set automatically by the framework and cannot be overridden (well, it shouldn't be overridden!).

-In addition you can override the base directory for the application, which is necessary when the `controllers`, `model`, `views` and `layouts` are not in the same directory as the application's `index.cfm` file. `variables.framework.base` should specify the relative path to the directory containing the `layouts` and `views` folders, either as a mapped path or a webroot-relative path (i.e., it must start with / and expand to a full file system path).
-If the `controllers` and `model` folders are in that same directory, FW/1 will find them automatically.
-If you decide to put your `controllers` and `model` folders somewhere else, you can also specify `variables.framework.cfcbase` as a dotted-path to those components, e.g., `com.myapp.cfcs` assuming that `com.myapp.cfcs.controllers.Controller` maps to your `Controller.cfc` and `com.myapp.cfcs.model.services.Service` maps to your `Service.cfc`.

 URL Routes
 ---
-In addition to the standard /section/item URLs that FW/1 supports, you can also specify `routes` that are URL patterns, optionally containing variables, that map to standard /section/item URLs.
+In addition to the standard `/section/item` and `/module:section/item` URLs that FW/1 supports, you can also specify `routes` that are URL patterns, optionally containing variables, that map to standard `/section/item` and `/module:section/item` URLs.

 To use routes, specify `variables.framework.routes` as an array of structures, where each structure specifies mappings from routes to standard URLs.
 The array is searched in order and the first matching route is the one selected (and any subsequent match is ignored).
 This allows you to control which route should be used when several possibilities match.

-Placeholder variables in the route are identified by a leading colon and can appear in the URL as well, for example `{ "/product/:id" = "/product/view/id/:id" }` specifies a match for `/product/something` which will be treated as if the URL was `/product/view/id/something` - section: `product`, item: `view`, query string `id=something`.
+Placeholder variables in the route are identified either by a leading colon or by braces (specifying a variable name and a regex to restrict matches) and can appear in the URL as well, for example `{ "/product/:id" = "/product/view/id/:id" }` specifies a match for `/product/something` which will be treated as if the URL was `/product/view/id/something` - section: `product`, item: `view`, query string `id=something`.
+Similarly, `{ "/product/{id:[0-9]+}" = "/product/view/id/:id" }` specifies a match for `/product/42` which will be treated as if the URL was `/product/view/id/42`, and only numeric values will match the placeholder.

 Routes can also be restricted to specific HTTP methods by prefixing them with `$` and the _method_, for example `{ "$POST/search" = "/main/search" }` specifies a match for a `POST` on `/search` which will be treated as if the URL was `/main/search` - section: `main`, item: `search`.
 A `GET` operation will not match this route.